 I typically tend to snack on the same things – hard boiled eggs, yogurt, nuts, fruit and dried fruit, bars and muffins.
 Dried cherries are slowly becoming a huge pantry staple for me.
 Like raisins, they are so easy to add into everything, or just eat as a snack.

-Baby led weaning muffins are my favorite because they are enjoyed by everyone in our house.
+Muffins for kids are my favorite because they are also enjoyed by everyone in our house.

 These baked oatmeal cups are made with all wholesome ingredients, like: